th2-net/th2-pico/README.md

 ### prepare to run pico-operator
 1. put directory with box descriptions from [Prepared directory](#Schema repo preparation) into bin directory of bundle
+2. provide default configs for each box to be copied. bundle them in a separate directory. place logging files under `loggin` folder in this directory.
+   Add path to location of default configs in pico operator config file.
-2. create config for operator:
+3. create config for operator:
 ```yaml
 schemaName: schema # name of schema
 repoLocation: path/to/repository/to/generate/configs/from